For Schools, Libraries, and Book Clubs

 Free 20-minute Q&A via Skype are available for classes or groups who’ve read one of Natalie’s books.
 With instructor guidance, students should prepare questions in advance of the Skype visit.
 (Some instructors give students index cards to write their questions so they don’t forget it once the Q&A starts.)
 Skype visits are time sensitive, and are available on a first come/first serve basis until the schedule is full.
 Due to heavy writing and editing deadlines as well as travel, only the dates provided are possible for Skype this semester.

-If you are interested in a Skype visit with Natalie for your school or library, please click here and fill out a Skype visit request form.
+If you are interested in a Skype visit with Natalie for your school or library, check back soon to fill out a Skype visit request form for Fall 2017.

 More Information About Skype Visits